prajwalbasnet4400/academy-csgo/README.md

 - Django 3.2.6

 ## Installation
+- Recommended to use a virtual environment.
+I personally use `virtualenv`
-- Install required dependencies using pip install requirements.txt
+- Then install required dependencies using `pip install requirements.txt`
-- Create an .env file in root project directory.
-Check the project settings.py file for env keys to add.
+- Create an `.env` file in root project directory.
+Check the `.env_saple` file for keys to add.
 - Then run `python manage.py migrate`.

 You will need some prior django experience if you wish to successfully customize and host this panel yourself.